jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 (2) Battery

+This is the picture of battery.
+(Attention: battery voltage's range 10.0 to 12.60V)

+  Charging

+   Connect the battery with the charger

+   Press "Stop" and choose "Lipo"

+   Press"+" to choose the mode balance.

+   Press "Start".
+When it is fully charged, the charger will ring.
+Please press"Stop"

 ## Warnings

  * 1. When we are doing robot action programming or using the robot, we should observe the temperature of servo motors whether is too high.
 If it is too high, stop using it or the servo motors might damaged or crashed.
  * 2. The servo motors angle is from 800 to 2200.
 Please prevent beyonding the range.
  * 3. When you observe that the servo motors cannot do action or abnormally do some weird action.
 Please immediatley stop using it.
 Try to replace a new one.